About the Force and the Nervous System® Course Series

 Attendees will participate in a range of physical activities to demonstrate the application of the subjects that are discussed.
 Be prepared to move.
 Our study and practical exploration will allow us to create an endless library of beneficial and propitiously mind/body altering exercises and activities.

-FNS2 is only held in Los Angeles.
+FNS2 is only held in Los Angeles, New York, and Spain.

-Our classroom is in the middle of a beautiful state park in the Santa Monica Mountains.
+In Los Angeles, our classroom is in the middle of a beautiful state park in the Santa Monica Mountains.
 This makes for a rich learning environment.

 About the teacher